dita-daystaruni/dita-website-backend/README.md

 # This is the official website of DITA

 ### What it is built with
-The website is built using the MERN stack and Next.js
+The website is built using the MERN stack.

 ## Frontend